rufuspollock/openbiblio-old/README.txt

     paster fetch config.ini pdw_archive_20090520

-And the data can be loaded into a mongo database with the following two
+And the data can be loaded into the store with the following two commands:
-commands:

     paster load_pdw -e config.ini pdw_archive_20090520
     paster load_pdw -l config.ini pdw_archive_20090520